tedneward/Research/content/platforms/web/index.md

 summary=Standardized web browser programming.
 ~~~~~~

-The Web browsers (Chrome, IE, Firefox, etc) form a platform in of themselves, given how much is targeted specifically to them.
+The Web browsers ([Chrome](../chrome), [Safari](../safari), IE, [Firefox](../firefox), etc) form a platform in of themselves, given how much is targeted specifically to them.
 That said, there is a great deal of overlap between the browser ecosystem and the [NodeJS](nodejs.html) platform, owing to the ECMAScript-based nature of each.

 ## Web APIs
 [MDN list](https://developer.mozilla.org/en-US/docs/Web/API):